queil/rooz/README.md

   If the key is lost all the existing config files with encrypted vars won't decrypt and re-encrypting will be required.
   To init rooz with an existing age identity use the `--age-identity` switch.

-You can regenerate the keys by specifying the `--force` parameter.
-Please note that the existing keys will be wiped out.
+You can regenerate the age identity by specifying the `--force` parameter.
+Please note that the existing age key will be wiped out.
+The SSH key pair is deliberately kept - existing workspaces depend on it - so `--force` does not rotate it.
+To get a new SSH key pair (e.g. after you believe the old one leaked), remove the `rooz-ssh-key-vol` volume, or run `rooz system prune`, and init again.

 ### Configure